 Artist Residency for Visual Artists

-The Visual Artist Residency is one month long, with 2 artists per month attending for July, August and September.
-It includes a private room with shared bathroom in the renovated farmhouse at Rolling Acres Farm, shared kitchen and living space, and a private studio space in the barn with a large art table and easel.
+The Visual Arts Residency is one month long, with 2 artists per month attending for July, August and September.
+It includes a private room with shared bathroom in the renovated farmhouse at Rolling Acres Farm, shared kitchen and living space, and a very basic private studio space in the barn with a large art table and easel.

-Aside from a fellow visual artist, resident artists can expect to be sharing the house with a resident gardener and either a writer, or performer/storyteller/musician.
+Aside from a fellow visual artist, resident artists can expect to be sharing the house with a resident gardener and either a writer, or performer/interdisciplinary artist/musician.
 All residents have in common that their work relates to the land or the environment in some meaningful way.

-Four of our six residency placements will go to artists living in Maine or originally from Maine; we will also accept applications from artists with a strong connection to Maine.
+Three of our six visual arts residency placements will go to artists living in Maine.

-In addition, we have reserved one of our six residency placements for an out-of-state or international artist, and one for an indigenous Maine artist.
+In addition, we have reserved three of our six residency placements for: 1 out-of-state artist, 1 international artist, and 1 Native American Maine artist.

 Artists at any career stage may apply, whether attending an art program or educational institution or already established in their career.
 (However, experience of previous residents has shown that an artist must be very comfortable being self-directed and in a more isolated area to enjoy this residency and reap its benefits.)